 Mild to moderate dosages of the bleaching agent is not harmful.
 Nowadays, many dentists recommend using milder solutions for longer.
 It is gentler on the teeth and has even less side effects.

 In most cases, the effects of teeth bleaching will last about a year.
 With a home bleach kit you can easily top up the bleach when needed, and continue to use your bleach guards.

 Can all teeth be bleached?

 Almost all teeth can be bleached.
 However, it is important to ensure there is no decay or leaky fillings.
 Old fillings or crowns will not bleach, but patients can change their fillings or crowns.

 Yellow- or brown-stained teeth are easier to bleach than greyish teeth.
 Teeth with multiple discolourations are also difficult to bleach.
 It usually takes longer and does not produce a uniform result.
 Multi-discoloured teeth are also more difficult to bleach.
 It can take longer and the result is not always harmonious.
 Your dentist might recommend bleaching the teeth individually to ensure a better result.

-Studies show that 85 percent of home bleaching cases are successful.
+Studies show that 85 percent of home teeth bleaching cases are successful.
 If you need expert help, our dentists at Snö are always ready to help.

-Onsite bleaching can be done with a stronger solution in order to get a faster result.
+Onsite teeth whitening can be done with a stronger solution in order to get a faster result.
 When power bleaching is performed, we generally provide our patients with a bleaching tray for home bleaching in order to continue the treatment or to be able to do touch-ups in the future.
 A power bleaching treatment normally takes approximately 60-120 minutes.
 We will gently add protection for your gums and then administer the bleaching solution in several sessions, while using a light to speed up the process.
-The results from Zoom are similar to home bleaching.
+The results from Zoom Teeth Whitening are similar to home bleaching.

 The Zoom power bleaching lamp by Philips.